 Leveraging Experience with Personalized Treatment

-Having once worked with the original developer of TRT (Dr. Jastebroff), Dr. Julie Prutsman is an expert with how to effectively administer TRT.
+Having worked with the original developer of TRT (Dr. Jastrebroff) and having 20+ years of personal experience utilizing TRT, Dr. Julie Prutsman is an expert in how to administer TRT effectively.
 She is also a proud member of the TRT Association, which has helped her continue contributing and learning about the best practices in the industry.

 According to Dr. Julie, “Tinnitus became a passion for me early on in my education.
-I met with so many different patients when I was in the graduate school clinic at CU-Boulder.
-Every day people were coming in complaining of tinnitus.
-And we were just like everyone out there, telling them: ‘I don’t know what to do for you.
-You have hearing loss; let’s try hearing aids.”
-And that was it.
+When I was in the graduate school clinic at CU-Boulder, I met with many different patients.
+Every day, people came in complaining of tinnitus.
+We were just like everyone else, telling them, ‘I don’t know what to do for you.
+You have hearing loss; let’s try hearing aids.’
+And that was it.”

-However, Dr. Julie was committed to finding better solutions for those living with this debilitating condition, and thus she sought out an elective during her doctoral program on tinnitus, which eventually led her to a TRT training at Emory University in Atlanta.
-While there, she studied alongside Dr. Pawel Jastreboff, who developed Tinnitus Retraining Therapy (TRT) and thus “developed a strong foundation and [learned] the best ways to help people that are living with this [condition].”
+However, Dr. Julie was committed to finding better solutions for those living with this debilitating condition.
+Thus, she sought an elective during her doctoral program on tinnitus, eventually leading her to a TRT training at Emory University in Atlanta.
+While there, she studied alongside Dr. Pawel Jastreboff, who developed Tinnitus Retraining Therapy (TRT) and thus “developed a strong foundation and [learned] the best ways to help people that are living with this [symptom].”

 What Does Tinnitus Retraining Therapy Treatment Look Like?

-At Sound Relief Hearing Center, intensive, approximately 90-minute evaluations are necessary in order to cater to the proper course of sound therapy to your personal case of tinnitus.
-During your evaluation, your audiologist will walk you through a series of tests and questions to determine your optimal treatment plan.
+At Sound Relief Hearing Center, intensive, approximately 90-minute tinnitus evaluations are necessary to develop the prescriptive sound therapy for each patient.
+During your evaluation, your audiologist will walk you through a series of tests and questions to customize your optimal treatment plan.

-The first step is to get a reading of your general hearing, measuring the softest levels you can hear.
-Next, audiologists will try to isolate the pitch and intensity of your tinnitus.
-Finally, all of the compiled data will be considered in conjunction with your complete medical history to see which tinnitus treatment will best match your needs and lifestyle
+The first step is to get a frequency or pitch-specific examination of your hearing, measuring the softest levels you can hear.
+Next, the audiologist will isolate the pitch and intensity of your tinnitus.
+Tests will also be completed to measure the eardrum’s health and speech processing with and without background noise.
+Finally, all the compiled data will be considered with your complete medical history to see which tinnitus treatment best matches your needs and lifestyle.

-One of the questions your audiologist will ask you is, “When is your tinnitus most bothersome?”
-For some people, it’s all the time, meaning you will need to incorporate a sound therapy signal for full-time use.
-For other people, tinnitus may only persist while sleeping, and thus, there are options to use sound therapy exclusively at night.
+One of the questions your audiologist will ask is, “When is your tinnitus most bothersome?”
+For some people, it’s always, meaning you must incorporate a sound therapy signal for full-time use.
+For other people, persistent tinnitus while sleeping may be the issue, and thus, there are options to use sound therapy exclusively at night.

 Sometimes tinnitus treatment is based on how long a person has experienced tinnitus.
-If it’s a fairly recent onset, your audiologist may decide on a different therapy than they would for someone who has had tinnitus for 10+ years.
+If it’s a fairly recent tinnitus onset duration, your audiologist may decide on a different therapy than they would for someone with a tinnitus medical history of 10+ years.

 There are a lot of factors that go into determining the ideal treatment plan for each individual.
-During your evaluation, you will engage in thorough testing and review your complete medical history in order to arrive upon your optimal treatment plan.
+During your evaluation, you will undergo thorough testing and review your complete medical history to arrive at your optimal treatment plan.

 Discover the Sound Relief Difference

 Sound Relief helps more people with tinnitus each year than any other practice in the United States.
-With TRT and other treatment options, managing tinnitus is possible.
+With TRT and other treatment options, managing and minimizing the perception and impact of tinnitus is possible.
 If you are currently living with tinnitus and are struggling to find relief, there is hope for you.

-Find the help you need and the relief you deserve by scheduling an appointment.
+Find the help you need and the relief you deserve by scheduling an appointment with Sound Relief today.